sha-noe/SAS821S_T18_Chiwara_Shimhanda_Milestone2_Final/README.md

 ## 7. Responsible AI disclosure

-Generative AI (Claude, Anthropic) was used to assist with code generation, data engineering scripts, and documentation drafting, per course policy Section 13.
-All outputs were reviewed, tested, and validated by the group before inclusion.
-Model results, correlations, and reported figures were independently verified by re-running scripts and inspecting outputs, not taken on faith.
+ AI (Claude) was used to assist in verifying if our synthetic data was generated properly and it has all qualities of a data set